Gaurangityagi/Sorting-visualizer-python/README.md

 ---

 This README provides an overview of the project, along with descriptions of the key functions and usage instructions.
-You can modify it further if needed!
+You can modify it further if needed such as more sorting algorithms can be added!